STOP Fire video

 - Examine your electric blanket regularly for signs of wear or damage, such as scorch marks or discolouration areas on the fabric, worn or frayed fabric, or wires visible through the fabric.

-Fires in the home can be caused by faulty electrical appliances, plugs and cables but many occur due to mistakes from homeowners.
-Follow this advice around electricals:
+Fires in the home can be caused by faulty electrical appliances, plugs and cables but many occur due to misuse.
+Please follow this advice:

-- Look for the CE mark when buying electrical equipment.
+- Always look for the relevant safety mark when buying electrical equipment.

 - Never allow water to touch electrics – this can cause electrocution or fire.